 Although the grocery trips may seem tiresome, a positive outlook and the ability to pivot to creative options are vital when significant economic changes affect our food supply chain.
 Consider gathering with friends and neighbors to share items and encourage each other with healthy ideas.
 You can still choose healthy meals and food items, no matter what is missing from your InstaCart delivery.

 Want to share recipes, wins, and goals with a fantastic group of women?
-Let’s connect and see if you are a good fit for group nutrition!
-Complete my Nutrition Coaching Interest Form here.
+Let’s connect.